This program last ran in October 2020. Future dates to be announced.

 In this online program, participants will discover strategic tools to evaluate environmental threats and opportunities, including the industry competitive forces analysis.
 In addition, participants will learn how to identify company strengths and weaknesses, as well as how to develop competencies.
 Participants will analyze the strategic positioning of a company in its industry, and learn the necessary factors for efficient strategy execution.

-Note: The online version of Business Strategy for Managers is a condensed version of the on-campus program and will be delivered over two days (3.5 hours online per day).
+Note: All program content will be delivered live and will not be recorded.
+The online version of Business Strategy for Managers is a condensed version of the on-campus program and will be delivered over two days (3.5 hours online per day).

 - Develop the skills to perform external and internal analyses for companies and to evaluate the dynamics of competition